-When enrolling a domestic partner for the first time, you must send a completed County of Los Angeles Declaration of Domestic Partnership form, and proof of same principal residence, or submit a copy of your registered State of California Declaration of Domestic Partnership form (or proof of a similar legal union validly formed in another state), to the Benefits Plan Administrator (see the Required Proof of Dependent Eligibility section on page 6 and Submitting Proof of Dependent Status on page 7).
-Coverage for your domestic partner and your domestic partner's eligible dependents will not be effective until the Benefits Plan Administrator receives your completed and signed form and approves your enrollment.
+When enrolling a domestic partner for the first time, you must send a completed County of Los Angeles Declaration of Domestic Partnership form and proof of same principal residence, or submit a copy of your registered State of California Declaration of Domestic Partnership form (or proof of a similar legal union validly formed in another state) to the Benefits Plan Administrator (see the Required Proof of Dependent Eligibility section on page 6 and Submitting Proof of Dependent Status on page 7).
+Coverage for your domestic partner's eligible dependents will not be effective until the Benefits Plan Administrator receives your completed and signed form and approves your enrollment.

-- Enrolling via the web?
-You can download and print the County of Los Angeles Declaration of Domestic Partnership form from the web enrollment system at www.mylacountybenefits.com. - Enrolling by phone?
+- Enrolling by phone?
 After you enroll over the phone, the Benefits Plan Administrator will mail the County of Los Angeles Declaration of Domestic Partnership form to you.

-Note: If you are a new hire or newly eligible for Options and meet with an enroller to enroll, you will receive a copy of the form and instructions during your enrollment meeting.
+Note: If you are a new hire or newly eligible for Choices and meet with an enroller to enroll, you will receive a copy of the form and instructions during your enrollment meeting.

-Adding Domestic Partners during the Year
+Adding Domestic Partners During the Year

-You may add a domestic partner and your domestic partner's children to your medical and/or dental coverage during the year under the rules described in the section Enrollment Changes during the Plan Year: Changes in Status (see pages 14-17).
+You may add a domestic partner and your domestic partner's children to your medical and/or dental coverage during the year under the rules described in the section Enrollment Changes during the Plan Year: Changes in Status (see pages 14-18).